 What can I do if I have a student with questions I cannot answer, or have questions myself?

 We are committed to engaging in a meaningful dialogue about the impact of this effort.
 To that end, anyone can email email@example.com with questions.
-If you need additional guidance on how to handle a question from a student, contact Suzanne Adair, Assistant Dean for Graduate Student Affairs, at firstname.lastname@example.org.
+For example, if you need additional guidance on how to handle a question from a student, please send your question to firstname.lastname@example.org.